Boncuklu Tarla: Excavation

 The 2012 excavation of Boncuklu Tarla had a scope of “studies for the Documentation and Rescue of Cultural Assets Remaining in the Interaction Area of the Ilısu Dam and HES Project” around the rural neighbourhood of Ilisu.
 More than 15 restorers and archaeologists have assisted in the excavation of the area with the aid of 50 workers.
-The excavations continued in 2017 by initiating excavation on the eastern sector of Boncuklu Tarla.
-In 2019 this excavation revealed this section of the site was occupied by three different phases during the tenth millennium.
-The excavation uncovered four types of building structures, a sewage system and over two dozen artifacts.
-Among artifacts found at Boncuklu Tarla were thousands of beads for ornaments, obsidian or flint blades and tools used to cut stone.
-Tools discovered also included blades, gimlets, arrowheads and microliths.
+The excavations were carried over into 2017 by initiating an excavation in the eastern sector of Boncuklu Tarla.
+In 2019 this excavation revealed that this section of the site was occupied over three different phases during the tenth millennium BC.
+The excavation uncovered four types of building structures, a sewage system, and over two dozen artifacts.
+Among the artifacts found at Boncuklu Tarla were thousands of beads for ornaments, obsidian or flint blades, and tools used to cut stone.
+Tools discovered also included blades, gimlets, arrowheads, and microliths.

 Geography and Environment

-Boncuklu Tarla is located in Eastern Turkey within the Mardin Province.
+Boncuklu Tarla is located in Mardin Province in Eastern Turkey.
 The site sits approximately 125 km east of the city of Mardin within the district of Dargecit.
 Boncuklu Tarla is located at 37.529444°N 41.832361°E and within 1.5 km of the Tigris River.
-Due to the site’s proximity to the river, it is highly likely Boncuklu Tarla underwent many phases of flooding as many riverine communities were.
-This supports that there were phases in the construction of the site, which was recognised by the site’s archaeologists.
+Due to the site’s proximity to the river, it is highly likely Boncuklu Tarla underwent many phases of flooding as with many other riverine communities.
+This supports the theory that there were phases in the construction of the site, which was recognised by the site’s archaeologists.
 Some parts of Boncuklu Tarla were constructed on the bedrock of the location.

 Chronology

-This area is known to have had many established civilisations such as the Sumerian, Akkadians, Babylonians, Hittities, Urartians, Romans, Abbasids, Seljuks and Ottomans.
-Analysis was done on-site as well as C14 calibration and laboratory studies to determine that at least six levels of occupation occurred at Boncuklu Tarla.
-These six levels include the Late Pre-Pottery Neolithic B, middle Pre-Pottery Neolithic B, old Pre-Pottery Neolithic B, the transition from Pre-Pottery Neolithic B to Pre-Pottery Neolithic A and the later Epipa-leolithic.
+This area is known to have had many established civilisations such as the Sumerian, Akkadians, Babylonians, Hittites, Urartians, Armenians, Kurds, Romans, Abbasids, Seljuks, and Ottomans.
+Analysis was done onsite as well as C14 calibration and laboratory studies to determine that at least six levels of occupation occurred at Boncuklu Tarla.
+These six levels, extending backwards in time, include the Late Pre-Pottery Neolithic B, middle Pre-Pottery Neolithic B, old Pre-Pottery Neolithic B, the transition from Pre-Pottery Neolithic B to Pre-Pottery Neolithic A, and the later Epipaleolithic.